AdvancedServicesEngineeringFudan2018/MTB/DataConcern.md

 * Number of bicycles

 ## source of data
-* Chian Meteorological Administration
+* China Meteorological Administration
 * Fudan Univeristy's Wi-Fi data
 * Shared bicycle companies[2]

 ## Quality of data
 * From the Wi-Fi data, we can get the latitude and longitude of each teaching buildings.
-* The unit of time in Wi-Fi dataset is minute(s), so we the data got from shared bicycle companies' API should also be minute data.
+* The unit of time in Wi-Fi dataset is minute(s), so the data we got from shared bicycle companies' API should also be minute data.
 * Weather data (daily).

 ## Data Usage